laslil7437/cpsc179/README.md

-# CPSC179
-Final Project for CPSC 179, Belousov-Zhabotinsky Reaction
+# CPSC 179 Final Project: Belousov-Zhabotinsky Reaction

 The BZ chemical oscillator can be modeled as a 3-chemical reaction-diffusion system, based on the following chemical equations: